caca-org/.github/profile/README.md

 - Losing interest in a project after a week
 - Insulting eachother over dumb coding errors

-You can hire us by sending an email, which you can find in our future website.
+You can hire us by sending an email [here](mailto:caca-org-projects@carabinieri.eu.org)

 ----

-*Copyright 2023 caca.org software solutions*
+*Copyright 2024 caca.org software solutions*